 School leaders and leadership teams have been able to identify strengths and weaknesses and narrow their focus in order to target instruction in the classroom.
 Leader visibility has increased tremendously which has had a great impact on the school in so many areas.

-district and school teams to plan, act, and revise as needed around those indicators.
+Indistar allowed the district and school teams to plan, act, and revise as needed around those indicators.
 “We began to see broad, authentic interest in what this process meant for teaming, teaching, and learning."

 Seeing instruction through the students’ eyes was impactful.
 Many times leaders assume we know what is happening in classrooms, but the student lens provides us with what is actually happening.